AmitKumar-001/E-Commerce-Product-Performance-Dashboard-Analysis/README.md

 [Dashboard Overview](Dashboard.pdf)

 ## Overview
-As a non-technical professional transitioning to a data analyst role, I built this project to demonstrate my skills in data cleaning, exploratory data analysis (EDA), and visualisation.
+I built this project to demonstrate my skills in data cleaning, exploratory data analysis (EDA), and visualisation.
 This project analyses a synthetic e-commerce dataset to understand sales patterns, customer preferences, and factors influencing return rates.
 I created interactive dashboards in Power BI to visualise product performance and category-wise trends, delivering actionable insights to optimise pricing, reduce returns, and improve stock and delivery planning.

 ---